maxrasmusen/biscuits/README.md

 ### Run Locally
 To run locally:

+You must have a postgres sever running.
+It must contain a user and database, both with the same name as the user who wishes to run the app.
+A basic method of setting this up can be found [here](http://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/)

 Ensure bundler is installed and up to date: ``` gem install bundler```

 Navigate to root directory.